MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 This article describes how to integrate an external table into a [!INCLUDE[navnow](includes/navnow_md.md)] application.
 An *external table* is a table that resides outside of the [!INCLUDE[navnow](includes/navnow_md.md)] database, in another database either on SQL Server or Azure SQL Database.
 The external database can be hosted on the same database server as the [!INCLUDE[navnow](includes/navnow_md.md)] database or a different server.

 > [!NOTE]
 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration done autometically for you.
-For [!INCLUDE[crm](includes/crm_md.md)] integration, we recommend that you use are other tools and functionality made available that make the integration easier.
+For [!INCLUDE[crm](includes/crm_md.md)] integration, we recommend other our tools and functionality made available that make the integration easier.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 ## Overview